-On the other hand, STP's climate vulnerability deeply contrasts with its low level of greenhouse gas emissions (GHG) and its status as a net carbon sink that contributes to global CO2 removal.
-In July 2021, STP submitted an updated Nationally Determined Contribution (NDC), the result of participatory process, a 27% contemplates reduction emissions by 2030 to be achieved by increasing its target of renewable energy generation from 26 MW to 49 MW and by reducing power grid losses decarbonizing the transport sector.
+On the other hand, STP's climate vulnerability deeply contrasts with its low level of greenhouse gas emissions (GHG) and its status as a net carbon sink that contributes to global CO removal.
+In July 2021, STP submitted an updated Nationally Determined Contribution (NDC), the result participatory process, of а that 27% contemplates а reduction in emissions by 2030 to be achieved by increasing its target of renewable energy generation from 26 MW to 49 MW and by arid losses reducing power and decarbonizing the transport sector.
 The NDC's implementation plan seeks to reduce climate-related risks and increase community resilience, but its 150 million USD budget has not been funded so far.

-The country is also signaling the will to push a transition to blue economy, to address overfishing, marine pollution, and climate change and maximizing the social and economic benefits of oceanic resources over the long term60, but again this will require a paradigm shift that changes the pattern of public and private investments and the evaluation of

-57 According to the National Strategy for Disaster Risk Management (2016), development proposals and monitoring that prioritizes criteria related to sustainability, and financial resources that are not present.
+The country is also signaling the will to push a transition to blue economy, to address overfishing, marine pollution, and climate change and maximizing the social and economic benefits of oceanic resources over the long term, but again this will require a paradigm shift that changes the pattern of public and private investments and the evaluation of development proposals and monitoring that prioritizes criteria related to sustainability, and financial resources that are not present.